cfirz/UnityAget.Package/README.md

 ### Using Code Selection
 1. Select code in a Unity script editor
-2. Open AI Suggestions window
+2. Open AI Assistant window
 3. Enable "Selected Code" and "Surrounding Lines" options
 4. Ask your question - the AI will have full context